radixnameservice/docs/wiki/registration/auctions.md

 > #### What about a bot advantage for what are perceived to be valuable domain names?

 Locking in funds for hundreds of domains would be incredibly expensive, however, not impossible.
-The advantage auction mechanism is primarily designed and UX optimised for generic purchases - theoretically speaking, for premium domain edge cases, a certain party is going to pay up to a certain ceiling for a domain name or several domain names regardless of the auction mechanism and this represents fair market value.
+The advantage auction mechanism is primarily designed and UX optimised for generic purchases - theoretically speaking, for perceived premium domain edge cases, a certain party is going to pay up to a certain ceiling for a domain name or several domain names regardless of the auction mechanism and this represents fair market value.
 An advantage auction will provide 100% opportunity transparency for all users under these circumstances and provides the auction process with a fine balance between first come, first served and highest price offered.